VOLTTRON/volttron/docs/source/introduction/definitions.rst

 ---

-    VOLTTRON Interconnect Protocol is a secure routing protocol that facilitates communications between agents, controllers, services and the supervisory :ref:`VOLTTRON_INSTANCE`.
+    VOLTTRON Interconnect Protocol is a secure routing protocol that facilitates communications between agents, controllers, services, and the supervisory :ref:`VOLTTRON_INSTANCE`.